Tipping Culture – Albania

 Exceptions to the Rule

 Like anywhere around the world, there are always exceptions to the rules.
-This is true for Albanias tipping culture and Australian tipping norms alike.
-Knowing them can save you from some embarassing moments:
+This is true for Albania’s tipping culture and Armenian tipping culture alike.
+Knowing them can save you from some embarrassing moments:

 - Owners of small, family-run businesses in rural areas might not be used to tips and can even refuse them.
 Don’t push them to take it and just say thanks.